This is my personal Book of Shadows. If you find it useful or helpful in any capacity, please consider buying me a Coffee.

 'Cunningham's Encyclopedia of Magical Herbs' by Scott Cunningham

-A vitalizing oil, rosemary is used in healing rituals.
-Rosemary and Juniper together as a healing and recuperation incense is also common; It aids mental powers when rubbed onto the temples, and also eases headaches in the same way.
+Rosemary is vitalizing and used in healing rituals.
+Rosemary and Juniper burned together is a healing and recuperation incense; It aids mental powers when rubbed onto the temples, and also eases headaches in the same way.
 Wear a chaplet of rosemary to aid the memory- or drink rosemary tea just before a test or exam to ensure that the mind is fully awake.
 It also promotes prudence, common sense, and self-assurance; It is protective and purifying.
 Make a simple of Rosemary to cleanse the hands before working magic, if there's no time for a regular pre-ritual bath; Include a sprig in protection workings.
 It is often used to form a protection wreath, as well.
 When hung in any form it wards off thieves; Rosemary also has connections with the sea and so is used in sea rituals, and to ensure a safe water passage.

 Many Witches also add a vase of fresh flowers and / or greens to give extra life to their Altars.
 This is an excellent idea, especially if you also insert a few sprigs of herbs appropriate to the rite- such as a little rosemary for a rite of protection.